canghel/2018-05-22-camh/install.md

 <br>If time permits, we will use The Broad Institute's IGV (Integrated Genome Viewer) for
 looking at SAM and BAM files, SNPs, and variant calls.
 <ul>
  <li>To download IGV, please visit
-  <a href="https://www.broadinstitute.org/software/igv/log-in">this page</a>
-  and log in.
-Please register if you do not already have a login.
+<a href="https://software.broadinstitute.org/software/igv/download">this page</a>.
+(You may need to log in on the <a href="https://www.broadinstitute.org/software/igv/log-in">login page</a>, but lately the login has not been working.)
 </li><li>Click on the large button for the Download Binary Distribution
 </li><li>Find the zip archive on your computer and expand it
 </li><li>To run IGV, double-click on the IGV.bat file.